Hum (film): Legacy

-Mukul S. Anand had considered and discussed a potential scene for this film with Rajinikanth, where Amitabh Bachchan's character would help Govinda get a seat in the Police Academy.
+Rajinikanth had considered and discussed a potential scene for this film with Mukul S. Anand, where Amitabh Bachchan's character would help Govinda get a seat in the Police Academy.
 Anand discarded the scene, because he did not find it suitable.
 However, Rajinikanth felt the scene had the potential to develop into a script for a possible feature film, which resulted into the 1995 Tamil film Baashha.